What are blood alcohol levels?

 The Impact of Blood Alcohol Levels

 As an individual’s blood alcohol level increases, so do their impairments.
-To know when your blood alcohol concentration may be too high, it helps to understand how blood alcohol levels affect you.
+To know when your blood alcohol concentration may be too high, it helps to understand how levels of alcohol in blood can affect you.

 - 0.01 – 0.03% – This is the lowest measurable blood alcohol level.
 At this mild level of intoxication, you may feel slightly warmer and more relaxed.